'Apprehensive and fearful': Federal workers await a dismantling under Trump

 "That's unnerving," says Marcus Hill, president of the Senior Executives Association, which represents some 8,000 senior executives in the federal government.
 They are the highest-ranking civil servants, who help political appointees carry out their agendas in a lawful manner.

-Hill spent 38 years in government, including as a senior executive.
-He says it's concerning and offensive that there is doubt about the motives of people who have chosen to serve the country.
+Hill, who spent 38 years in government including as a senior executive, says it's concerning and offensive that there is doubt about the motives of people who have chosen to serve their country.

 "Whether it was a Democratic or Republican administration [that] came in, I understood clearly what my role and responsibilities were in terms of supporting that administration," he says.